 Email: mneumann@ou.edu

 Dr. Neumann’s versatile performing career has included appearances as soloist with the Victoria Symphony, Calgary Philharmonic and Thunder Bay Symphony orchestras in Canada, the symphony orchestras of Big Spring (Texas) and Rome (Georgia) in the USA, the Cusco Symphony Orchestra in Peru, and the Collegium Musicum of Straubing, Germany.
 As a chamber musician he has performed at the International Performance Symposium in Goiania, Brazil; the Classical Music Festival in Eisenstadt, Austria; the Victoria International Festival, the Banff Festival of the Arts, and the Pacific Rim Summer Festival in Canada; and at the Sarasota Music Festival and the “Academy of Music” at Ramapo College (New Jersey) in the USA.
-Among the artists with whom he has collaborated in chamber music are Robert Chen, Daniel Heifetz, Peter Winograd and Jose Maria Blumenschein (violin); Edgar Meyer and Milton Masciadri (double bass); Tsuyoshi Tsutsumi, David Geber and Joshua Roman (cello); and David Shifrin (clarinet).
-Additionally, he has participated in broadcast recordings of chamber music for the Canadian Broadcasting Corporation and for Deutschland-Funk (Munich, Germany).
+Among the artists with whom he has collaborated in chamber music are Robert Chen, Daniel Heifetz, Peter Winograd, Levon Ambartsumian, and Jose Maria Blumenschein (violin); Edgar Meyer and Milton Masciadri (double bass); Tsuyoshi Tsutsumi, David Geber and Joshua Roman (cello); and David Shifrin (clarinet).
+Additionally, he has participated in broadcast recordings of chamber music for the Canadian Broadcasting Corporation and for Deutschland-Funk in Munich, Germany.

-Dr. Neumann held previous faculty positions as viola professor at Texas Tech University and at the University of Georgia, and has presented numerous recitals and masterclasses in Taiwan, Brazil, Argentina, Canada, and across the USA.
+Dr. Neumann held previous faculty positions as viola professor at Texas Tech University and at the University of Georgia, and has presented numerous recitals and masterclasses in China, Taiwan, Brazil, Argentina, Canada, and across the USA.
 He has been a frequent faculty artist at music festivals in South America, including the Vale Veneto Winter Festival and the Santa Catarina Strings Academy in Brazil as well as the Cusco Music Festival in Peru, and was also an invited solo performer at the International Viola Congresses in Adelaide, Australia (2007) and Rochester, New York (2012).
-Additionally, he was presented as a solo performer at the American Viola Society Festivals in Oberlin, Ohio (2016) and Los Angeles (2018).
-His first solo CD album, entitled “Romantic Showpieces for Viola”, was released by the ACA Digital label in 2009.
-Currently, Dr. Neumann performs regularly with the Brightmusic Chamber Ensemble of Oklahoma City and the Oklahoma City Philharmonic Orchestra, and maintains an active schedule as a performer, teacher and clinician in Oklahoma as well as nationally and internationally.
+Additionally, he appeared as a solo performer at the 2016 American Viola Society (AVS) Festival in Oberlin, Ohio and the 2018 AVS Festival in Los Angeles, California, and presented lecture-recitals at the 2 most recent AVS Festivals in Columbus, Georgia (2022) and Los Angeles (2024).
+Another recent highlight was a visit to China in September 2024 to undertake an 8-day guest artist residency at the invitation of the Wuhan Conservatory of Music.
+Dr. Neumann’s solo CD album, entitled “Romantic Showpieces for Viola”, was released by the ACA Digital label of Atlanta, Georgia in 2009 to critical acclaim.

 Office: Catlett Music Center 245